 Address: 200 West Washington Street Indianapolis, IN 46204-2728, United States

 Built in 1888, the Indiana State Capitol is a 4-story Neo-Classical structure made from Indiana limestone and Indiana-sourced white oak.
 The stunning glass rotunda suspended high above the ground floor is completely original to the building and was crafted from German glass.
 After more than 100 years, the building still houses all three branches of the Indiana state government.

-Tours of the Indiana State Capitol are free and though walk-ins are welcome, reservations are preferred.
-The Statehouse Tour is a guided tour that provides access to available offices and chambers, while a guide discusses the three branches of government as well as the building’s architecture and history.
+Tours of the Indiana State Capitol are free, and though walk-ins are welcome, reservations are preferred.
+The Statehouse Tour is a guided tour that provides access to available offices and chambers.
+In contrast, a guide discusses the three branches of government as well as the building’s architecture and history.
 School Tours for large groups can also be scheduled in advance.
 For more information, please visit this link.